Table of Contents

 Autonomy and Interoperability

 Federated architecture is a pattern that unifies semi-autonomous applications, networks, or software systems.
 Each system (“state”) operates semi-autonomously.
 It can scale, process, experiment, and implement different technology.
-However, it willfully complies with the rules that allow it to exist symbiotically with other related systems (“Union”).
+However, it complies with the rules that allow it to exist symbiotically with other related systems (“Union”).

 Compliance in Federated Architecture